 In a world that values fast, she is perpetually slow.

-National Ambassador Zoe Koplowitz is the award winning author of The Winning Spirit-Life Lessons Learned In Last Place, a noted motivational speaker, and she lives with the daily challenges of both multiple sclerosis and diabetes.
+National Ambassador Zoe Koplowitz is the award-winning author of The Winning Spirit: Life Lessons Learned In Last Place, a noted motivational speaker who lives with the daily challenges of both multiple sclerosis and diabetes.
 Her thirty-three hour nine minute run in 2000 set a world record for the longest marathon in the history of women's running.
 Zoe's time for her 2007 anniversary run was twenty-eight hours and forty-five minutes.

 Zoe has been featured on the Today Show, Lifetime Network, CNN, ESPN, The Rosie O'Donnell Show, Joan Rivers, and many other national TV and radio programs.
 She has presented motivational speeches from the shores of Oahu to the Grand Ole Opry in Nashville , Tennessee .
 She also holds the distinction of being featured in a "Milk Mustache" ad.
 Her volunteer work has been recognized by several major organizations including the National MS Society, Chase Manhattan Bank, The Achilles Track Club and The Sara Lee Corporation.
 In 2001, L'eggs Pantyhose honored Zoe as a "Woman Who Shapes the World."

 The U.S. Olympic Committee selected Zoe as a torch bearer to pass on the Olympic Torch as it made its way from Atlanta, Georgia to Salt Lake City, Utah and the 2002 Winter Games.
 It was an extremely poignant event, as Zoe had survived 9/11 three months prior to passing the torch.